-Any verification that provides evidence of a real, living software developer who created a cryptocurrency, in order to prevent an anonymous developer from making away with any raised funds without delivering a working model.
+Any verification that provides evidence of a real, living software developer who created a cryptocurrency, in order to prevent an anonymous developer from making away with any raised funds wi

 Additionally, proof-of-developer assists in unearthing individuals who are simply copy-pasting other crypto codes and marketing them as their own original projects with the intention of attracting investments.

-The PoD mechanism stores developers’ names, country of origin, individual social media handles and personal email addresses.
+The PoD mechanism stores developers’ names, countries of origin, individual social media handles and personal email addresses.
 Moreover, the process involves verifying the details and ascertaining the developers’ education level and GitHub page.